-Are play-to-earn video games legal?
+Are play-to-earn games legal?
 The answer depends on the specifics of the game.
-For many gaming developers, play-to-earn is a lucrative business model in 2021.
+For many gaming developers, play-to-earn is a lucrative business model in 2022 and beyond.
 These games let players compete against other players (PvP) or against the the game itself (PvE) to earn rewards that have real-world value.
 For example, players may pay real money to buy in-game currency to purchase virtual gear or real estate, but players also have the option to redeem the in-game currency for real-world money.
 Players can trade resources or earn the in-game currency through gathering, completing tasks or quests, or other gameplay.
 However, any company looking at play-to-earn should retain an experienced gaming attorney to consult on their game.
 It may be an attractive business model, but any real-money gaming implicates multiple legal areas, including taxes, securities law, and both state and federal-level anti-gambling prohibitions.

 Earning real-world cash for virtual goods or gameplay is not a new concept.
 In fact, the first generation of massively-multiplayer online roleplaying games (MMOs or MMORPGs) like Ultima Online, Runescape, and Everquest had robust real-money economies for in-game items.
 Resource “farming” – where one would gather virtual resources and then transfer them to another player for a real-world money payment – became even more popular with World of Warcraft and the next generation of the MMOs like EVE Online.
 However, the developers did not officially sanction these in-game economies.
 Anti-RMT (real-money trading) provisions are prevalent in most end-user license agreements.
 Real money components in video games may be too close to gambling, which is obviously problematic.
-Developers are understandably reluctant to assume additional liability exposure and risk associated with any real-money economic component.
+Developers are generally reluctant to assume additional liability and risk associated with any real-money economic component.

 Play-to-Earn is Hot, But Rife With Legal Pitfalls.

-However, it is 2021, and making money playing video games is a real and viable career choice.
+However, it is the end of 2022, and making money playing video games is a real and viable career choice.
 Esports and video game tournaments are mainstream events, with their own ESPN page, multi-million dollar teams, and celebrity-status professionals.
 Many colleges offer esports scholarships.
 Casual video game tournaments (Call of Duty, FIFA, Gran Tursimo) are also a thing.
 For the more casual gamer, there are also real-money skill-based games (timed solitaire, bingo, etc.) available on the web or from the App Store.
 Daily Fantasy Sports giants like DraftKings and FanDuel also offer skilled players an opportunity to win real money by drafting the best fantasy sports teams.